blacha/uGain/README.md

 # uGain

-A collection of addons for WoW Classic/TBC
+A collection of addons for WoW Classic/TBC & WOTLK

 ## uXp